Increase step storage 01/09

 shoe box after

 Easy cut, the piano hinge is aluminum.
 Was able get keyhole hand saw and cut board.
-No more having to move stuff to acces shoe box.
+No more having to move stuff to access shoe box.

 When /if we ever recarpet Ill widen gap between lids so I can wrap the edges.
 The only reason I hadn't replaced carpet so far is I think the dinette boxes will need to be removed, least there on top of carpet.
 Ill cut back 1st see if there is enough surface to hold carpet at front.
 Maybe summer project.